This story is part of, our year-round collection of the best gift ideas.

 Most of the 4K TVs haveas well.
 HDR delivers better contrast and color, so unlike 4K, chances are you'll actually be able to see an improvement compared with normal HDTV.
 How big of an improvement (if any) depends on the TV, however, and just like with 4K, you'll need to be watching actual HDR content.
 And just because a TV is HDR-compatible , with or without an HDR source.

 Streaming services including, , and offer both 4K and HDR, but not on every title (although most original series and movies on both services are in 4K HDR).
-Actual 4K or HDR TV channels are largely nonexistent in the US, but certain events like the and on Fox are in 4K HDR.
+Actual 4K or HDR TV channels are largely nonexistent in the US, but certain special events (like the Olympics) are sometimes shown in 4K HDR.

 Bottom line?
 All of the best TVs are 4K TVs with HDR.
 If you're shopping for a medium-size or larger TV, you'll probably end up with a 4K one anyway, and chances are it'll do HDR, too.